 Elementary and Secondary Education Act Programs (as Amended by P.L.
-107-110).
+107-110)

 Local Educational Agency Plans (ESEA Title I-A).
-Schools with 25% lowincome enrollment may be granted a waiver allowing participation in Title I-A if they are involved in desegregation programs under which students change schools (the threshold otherwise is generally 35% or higher).
+Schools with 25% low-income enrollment may be granted a waiver allowing participation in Title I-A if they are involved in desegregation programs under which students change schools (the threshold otherwise is generally 35% or higher).
 This provision was added to Title I-A in 1994.

 School Choice as a Component of School Improvement (ESEA Title I-A).

 Pupils attending public schools that fail to meet adequate yearly progress (AYP) standards for 2 consecutive years must be offered the choice of attending a higher performing public school within their LEA, unless prohibited by state or local law or policy, or by capacity constraints.
 Such schools also will be required to implement school improvement plans.
 The lowest achieving children from low-income families will receive priority in choosing alternate schools.

-Pupils attending public schools that fail to meet AYP standards for the third consecutive year will continue to be offered the option of attending another higher-performing public school within the same LEA, and among these pupils, those from poor families will be offered supplemental educational or tutorial services from a non-profit entity, a for-profit entity, or the LEA, unless such services are determined by the state education agency (SEA) to be unavailable in a locality.
-The SEA will be required to maintain a list of approved supplementary education service providers from which parents could select.
+Pupils attending public schools that fail to meet AYP standards for a third consecutive year will continue to be offered the option of attending another higher-performing public school within the same LEA, and among these pupils, those from poor families will be offered supplemental educational or tutorial services from a non-profit entity, a for-profit entity, or the LEA, unless such services are determined by the state education agency (SEA) to be unavailable in the local area.
+The SEA will be required to maintain a list of approved supplementary education service providers from which parents can select.
 In instances where a school fails to meet AYP standards for 4 consecutive years, it will be identified for corrective action.
-If, after a year, the school still does not improve, the LEA may begin planning to restructure the school, with one option being to reopen the school as a charter school.
+If, after a year of corrective action, the school still does not improve, the LEA may begin planning to restructure the school, with one option being to reopen the school as a charter school.
+In instances where there are no schools in the LEA that have made AYP, LEAs are encouraged to enter into cooperative agreements with surrounding LEAs to enable students to transfer to a successful public school.